A Human-in-the-Loop Confidence-Aware Failure Recovery Framework for Modular Robot Policies: Synthetic Simulation: Systematic Ablations

-\textbf{Querying algorithms.} We find that all metrics (e.g. \textit{Task Cost}, Fig. \ref{fig:synthetic-full}(a)) are higher across querying algorithms when confidences overlap, except for \textsc{Query-Until-Confident} and \textsc{Query-For-All}.
-We find that the \textsc{Query-Until-Confident} querying algorithm is the most robust to confidence variations.
-We recommend any querying algorithm if the confidence scores are well-separated in the robot policy architecture, and \textsc{Query-Until-Confident} if confidence values are overlapping.
+\textbf{Querying algorithms.} All metrics (e.g. \textit{Task Cost}, Fig. \ref{fig:synthetic-full}(a)) are higher across methods when confidences overlap, except for \textsc{Query-Until-Confident} and \textsc{Query-For-All}.
+We find that the \textsc{Query-Until-Confident} method is the most robust to confidence variations.
+We recommend any method if the confidence scores are well-separated in the robot policy architecture, and \textsc{Query-Until-Confident} if confidence values are overlapping.